Full Code

 best_llm_model: qwen2.5:7b

-Since Memobase Server will be running in a docker container, we need to use host.docker.internal instead of localhost as the host for Memobase Server to access the local LLM provider. http://host.docker.internal:11434/v1 means the Ollama server is running on your local machine at port 11434.
+Note: Since the Memobase server runs in a Docker container, we use host.docker.internal to allow it to access the Ollama server running on your local machine at port 11434.

 Code Breakdown

-We use Memobase’s OpenAI Memory feature here for clear demonstration.
+This example uses Memobase’s OpenAI Memory Patch for a clear demonstration.

 from memobase import MemoBaseClient